Can Chickens Eat Apples? (Peel, Seed, Core, Flesh)

 Color

-Apples come in different colors, so the color isn’t a strong determinant of good apples.
+Apples come in different colors, so color isn’t a strong determinant of good apples.
 They can be red or green, depending on the apple variety.
 However, a good apple has a vibrant color and no discoloration.
 Discoloration indicates that the apple has expired.

 Appearance